In C: Legacy

-Upon hearing the premiere of In C, Alfred Frankenstein remarked that Riley had developed "a style like that of no one else on earth", and the critic accurately predicted, "he is bound to make a profound impression with it."
-Indeed, Riley's composition is often cited as the first minimalist composition to make a significant impact on the public consciousness and inspire a new movement.
+Upon hearing the premiere of In C, Alfred Frankenstein remarked that Riley had developed "a style like that of no one else on earth...he is bound to make a profound impression with it."
+Indeed, Riley's composition is often cited as the first significant minimalist composition.
 Terry Riley's website advertises In C as "The composition that launched the Minimalist movement".
 However, he has repeatedly dismissed the idea in interviews:

 People say minimalism started with Erik Satie, and it may have started with Gesualdo; I don't know who it started with.
 But in this group of people, which is Steve Reich, Philip Glass, La Monte Young, and me, obviously it was La Monte who was the first one.
 The Trio for Strings is the landmark minimalist piece.

-In C came at a time when experimental music in America was synonymous with atonality.
-The simple fact of using a key signature for a title was its own form of revolt against current trends.
-The modal patterns of In C proved a much more malleable device than Young's static sonorities.
-Steve Reich and others point to Riley's technique as a seminal influence on their work.
+Coming at a time when experimental music in the United States was largely synonymous with atonality, In C stood firmly against current trends.
+Reich and others point to Riley's technique as a seminal influence on their work.
 Morton Subotnick recalled how In C "brought a forward movement to repetition...it blossomed in a direction, and that directionality, and the beat, was not what people were thinking at the time...it was a kind of cockamaimie Ravel Bolero; people don't think about it now because it's so ordinary.
 Everyone's grown up with Glass and Reich, but that didn't exist at that point."
-One historian concluded that Riley's composition "achieved something unprecedented...It was In C that made minimalism a viable commercial force in American music, for it took minimalism out of the lofts and galleries - where Young's far more austere music was destined to remain".
+One historian concluded that Riley's composition "made minimalism a viable commercial force in American music, for it took minimalism out of the lofts and galleries – where [La Monte] Young's far more austere music was destined to remain".